dantleech/artago/README.md

 }
 ```

-As with copy, you can embed an expressoin in the `template` with
+As with copy, you can embed an expression in the `template` with
 `%myExpression%`.